 Please refer to the full Alcohol Policy and updates to the policy in the Student Life Policy section of the Bennie Book at http://www.csbsju.edu/benniebook/student.htm

 Students may have the following appliances in their rooms: Hot pots, coffee makers, popcorn poppers and refrigerators (five cubic feet or less).
 The following appliances are not permitted to be used in non-kitchen areas or residence hall rooms: sandwich makers, grills (such as the George Foreman Grill), hot plates and appliances with open heat coils.
 Microwaves are not permitted in Aurora, Corona or Regina Hall within resident rooms.
-These items are not permitted as students are encouraged to use their food service plan for meal needs and the demand these appliances place on our electrical system are significant.
-In addition, improper care and cleaning can lead to pest problems in the halls.
-Additionally, portable dishwashers, washers, dryers, space heaters, window air conditioners, or any other major appliances not provided by the college are prohibited in all campus residence areas as they can cause severe damage/injury in the event of a malfunction, being operated unmonitored or being improperly installed.
+These items are not permitted as students are encouraged to use their food service plan for meal needs and the demand these appliances place on our electrical system would be significant.
+Additionally, improper care and cleaning can lead to pest problems in the halls.
+Portable dishwashers, washers, dryers, space heaters, portable air conditioners, or any other major appliances not provided by the college are prohibited in all campus residence areas as they can cause severe damage/injury in the event of a malfunction, unmonitored operation, or improper installation.

-The staff of CSB Residential Life and CSB Facilities Maintenance is committed to an effective and efficient response to students who suspect they may have bed bugs.
+The staff of CSB Residential Life and Housing as well as CSB Facilities Maintenance are committed to an effective and efficient response to students who suspect they may have bed bugs.

 For the safety and comfort of all students living in the residence halls, our staff will adhere to the following guidelines:

-- As soon as a student suspects that she may have bed bugs, she should contact her Residence Director (RD) or the Associate Director of Residential Life.
+As soon as a student suspects that she may have bed bugs, she should contact her RD/AC or the Director of Housing.
 If another administrator or office learns of a potential bed bug problem, their first call should be to the RD for that Hall or Associate Director of Residential Life.

-- If the exterminator finds that there are no bedbugs present in the student's room or suite, then no further action will be taken.
-The student will be asked to continue monitoring her living space, and to notify Residential Life immediately if there are further problems.
+If the exterminator finds that there are no bedbugs present in the student's room or suite, then no further action will be taken.
+The student will be asked to continue monitoring her living space, and to notify Residential Life and Housing immediately if there are further problems.

-- If the exterminator concludes that bed bugs are present in the room,suite or apartment, Residential Life will provide the affected student(s) with a detailed list of instructions for the removal and laundering of their personal items.
-Laundry facilities are available in the residence halls and apartments for student use, and do not require a per use fee - however - if student machines are not readily available due to other resident use - facilities maintenance will make access to one of the institutional machines available to help the student navigate this process as easily as possible.
-The college will not cover the cost of anything a student wishes to dry clean, or have laundered for her by an outside vendor.
+If the exterminator concludes that bed bugs are present in the room, suite or apartment, Residential Life and Housing will provide the affected student(s) with a detailed list of instructions for the removal and laundering of their personal items.
+Laundry facilities are available in the residence halls and apartments for student use and do not require a per use fee; however, if student machines are not readily available due to other resident use, facilities maintenance will make access to one of the institutional machines available to help the student navigate this process as easily as possible.
+The college will not cover the cost of anything a student wishes to dry clean or have laundered for her by an outside vendor.

 Bike racks are located outside of the buildings for your use.
 Most bike racks are removed during Thanksgiving break.
 Bikes are to be taken home during the winter.
 Bikes may not be stored on balconies, porches, hallways, access ways, or inside apartments, houses, or residence hall rooms.
 Bikes are not allowed in the buildings due to the fire and safety hazard they present.
 There is limited indoor storage for bikes during the winter months for international students and those unable to get their bikes home for the winter.
 The college does not currently offer “indoor bike racks” which allow you to access your bike on an ongoing basis.

 All CSB Residence Halls close during break periods as outlined in the Campus Housing Agreement.
-Please make plans to go home or visit friends, or relatives away from campus during break periods.
+Please make plans to go home or visit friends or relatives away from campus during break periods.
 During break periods, the halls are closed and campus services are very limited (Access to food service is limited or not available at times and other amenities are not available as well).
-Limited request by students to remain on campus during break periods will be permitted if the student is from a distance of greater than 4 hours from campus or required to remain on campus for a college sponsored activity which require them to remain during the break (for example, athletics).
+Limited request by students to remain on campus during break periods will be permitted if the student is from a distance of greater than 4 hours from campus, has an on-campus employment position in essential services, or is required to stay for a college sponsored activity (for example, athletics).
 Students must request to remain on campus as per the instructions sent to them prior to each break via their campus email account.